jerdog/streamlining-devex-revealhugo/content/_index.md

 ### Feedback Loop and Collaboration

 {{% note %}}
-  - Foster a collaborative environment where developers can provide feedback and contribute to the improvement of CI/CD standardization practices.
+- Foster a collaborative environment where developers can provide feedback and contribute to improving CI/CD standardization practices.
 - Continuously communicate the benefits of standardized pipelines and celebrate successes.

 By following these steps and best practices, organizations can successfully implement CI/CD pipeline standardization, resulting in more efficient and consistent development workflows, improved Developer Experience, and ultimately, faster and more reliable software delivery.